From Multi-Agent to Single-Agent: When Is Skill Distillation Beneficial?

-This task provides the sharpest test (Table \ref{tab:text2sql-side-by-side}).
+\textbf{Causal Estimation ($F_{\text{MSA}}=0.1$--$0.2$; $F_{\text{MRE}} \approx 0.6$--$1.0$).} This task provides the sharpest test (Table~\ref{tab:text2sql-side-by-side}).
 On MSA ($F \approx 0.2$), the MAS compiler imposes strict structure, achieving over $+$28.2\,pp gain on QRData.
 On MRE ($F \approx 0.8$), the exact same skill shows no advantage or even decrease on Synthetic.
-However, our Adaskill consistently get the best MSA and MRE on all the datasets.
+However, our AdaSkill consistently gets the best MSA and MRE on all the datasets.
 The MAS Compiler costs $3\times$ more than the adaptive skill yet achieves lower performance.